Moremar/IT_tutorials/CyberSecurity/Security/PenetrationTesting.md

 Once uploaded to the web server, we just query its URL to have the web server execute arbitrary commands.
 As part of penetration testing, we can try to upload this file to the web server to gain access to it.

-The below PHP script is a very simple web shell that takes a `cmd` parameter and executes it :
+The below PHP scripts expose a very simple web shell that takes a `cmd` parameter and executes it :
 ```php
 <?php
 if (isset($_GET['cmd'])) {